gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 Python is not a compiled language, which means there is no way of knowing whether your code will execute successfully unless you attempt to execute it and the interpreter[0] finds a problem which halts the execution of your code.
 This means that it's extremely important to use a linter which is a tool that will help finding bugs and style problems in your code.
 It's important to note that it's not perfect due to Python's dynamic nature[1], however false warnings should be fairly infrequent.

-In the following example, Pylint[2] will let us know that our script has some issues such as lines being too long, have missing whitespaces and unreachable code.
+In the following example, Pylint[2] will let us know that our script has some issues such as lines being too long, have missing whitespace characterss and unreachable code.

 ```sh
 $ pylint my_script.py